13 The end of a family’s generations of silence

 you were sitting in the back ..

 with your wife …

 you put in the glove box of my car …

-The story, as it goes, is that Francis handed the book to DS Leane the next day and after a chat, asked that his name be kept out of it.
-His wish was granted and today, seventy years on, we still don’t know who he is, or was.
+The story, as it goes, is that Freeman handed the book to DS Leane the next day and after a chat, asked that his name be kept out of it.

-Nothing from any of their cousins, nephews, aunts or uncles.
+Nothing from anyone until this week, not his cousins, nephews, aunts or uncles.
 Nothing from mum or dad, granddad or nana, nothing from their children, grandchildren, great-grandchildren.